aizzaf/spr_cnn/README.md

   - training
   - testing

-## Methodology 🔩
+## Methodology 🛠️
 This works consists of two part, training and testing.

+### Training 🔩
 The training is a typical neural network workflow using Tensorflow.

+### Testing 📰